 Introduction

-Campsis is a open-source PK/PD simulation platform built on top of the open-source simulation packages rxode2 and mrgsolve.
+Campsis is an open-source PK/PD simulation platform built on top of the simulation packages rxode2 and mrgsolve.
 It provides an abstraction layer over the underlying processes of writing a model, assembling a dataset and running, in the background, a simulation with these packages.

 Load a 1-compartment model with absorption compartment from the model library.